Ross Barkan: Author

-In 2022, his second novel, The Night Burns Bright, was published.
+In 2022, Barkan's second novel, The Night Burns Bright, was published.

+Washington Post columnist Shadi Hamid called Barkan "consistently one of the most interesting and original essayists of his generation".
+His third novel, Glass Century, was published in May 2025 to critical acclaim.
+The Wall Street Journal called it "absorbing" and "charged with heart-in-throat suspense" and George Monaghan in The New Statesman deemed it "unflaggingly bright".
+The Jewish Book Council reviewed the novel favorably, arguing it "earns its place in the canon of the New York City novel, along with Don Delillo’s Underworld, Tom Wolfe’s The Bonfire of the Vanities, E. L. Doctorow’s Ragtime, and many others."

-2018 New York State Senate candidacy
+2018 New York State Senate primary candidacy

-In October 2017, he announced he was running for State Senate in New York City, challenging incumbent Marty Golden in 2018.
-Barkan's campaign was managed by future-Assemblymember Zohran Mamdani and endorsed by the New York Daily News and local politicians such as Alexandria Ocasio-Cortez, but lost the September 2018 Democratic primary to Andrew Gounardes.
+In October 2017, Barkan announced he was running in a September 2018 Democratic Party State Senate primary in New York City, planning if nominated to challenge incumbent Marty Golden.
+His campaign was managed by future New York City mayor Zohran Mamdani and endorsed by the New York Daily News and local politicians such as Alexandria Ocasio-Cortez, but he lost the primary to Andrew Gounardes by 15 percentage points.

 Professional accolades

-Barkan has twice been the recipient of the New York Press Club's award for distinguished newspaper commentary, in 2017 and 2019.
+Barkan received the New York Press Club's award for distinguished newspaper commentary in 2017 and in 2019.